Crisis Zone: Gameplay

-Remake
+PlayStation 2 version

-A PlayStation 2 remake of the game was released in 2004 in North America, Europe and Korea.
+A PlayStation 2 version of the game was released in 2004 in North America, Europe and Korea.
 The North American and Korean versions of the game were released as Time Crisis: Crisis Zone.
-The PS2 version comes with more detailed polygons and textures, higher difficulty, re-recorded voice acting and an additional three-level mission taking place six months after the Crisis Zone Arcade mode.
-The PS2 version is compatible with the GunCon (G-Con 45 in Europe) and Guncon 2 lightguns, and is available with a special two-player cooperative gameplay mode named "Two-gun Mode" which allows two players to play simultaneously on a single screen without the use of split-screen.
+The PS2 version comes with more detailed polygons and textures, higher difficulty, re-recorded voice acting and an additional three-level mission taking place six months after the events of the original game; unlike the original mission, the additional missions can only be played in a linear order.
+The PS2 version is compatible with the Guncon 2 lightgun, and is available with a special two-player cooperative gameplay mode named "Two-Gun Mode" which allows two players to play simultaneously on a single screen without the use of split-screen.
 The weapon switching system is similar to Time Crisis 3, allowing the player to switch between a fully automatic machine gun, a standard 8-round handgun and a 6-shell shotgun; unlike its predecessor, all weapons now have unlimited ammunition in Crisis Zone, though they all must be reloaded.
 As with the PS2 versions of Time Crisis II and Time Crisis 3, the Crisis Mission exercise menu is unlocked through gradual play.

 The PS2-exclusive story mode also features special weapons such as the flamethrower, the missile launcher, the laser rifle, the Gatling gun, and the grenade launcher.
 The downside to these weapons is that they can only be used once per area.